 Tax Implications of Selling a Business

-Depending on the circumstances of a business sale, the tax consequences can be severe.
-That’s why you must fully understand the tax implications of selling a business before you decide to do so.
+Depending on the circumstances of a business sale, the tax consequences can be severe whether or not you structure the business sale as an asset sale or a stock sale.
+That’s why you should fully understand the tax implications of selling a business before you decide to do so.
 There are four major tax aspects of selling a business of which you need to be aware.

-- How is your business legally organized?
-Is it a C-Corp, or a pass-through entity (S-Corp, LLC, Partnership or sole proprietorship)?
+How is your business legally organized?
+Is it a C-Corp, or a pass-through entity (S-Corp, limited liability company (LLC), Partnership, or sole proprietorship)?
 To a great extent, your answer determines how bad the tax bite might be.

 Corporate Entity Tax Implications